krishna9358/BlogSphere/README.md

 // create routes
 // create pages
 // create components
-// backend call, and jwt
+// backend call, and jwt  for signup and signnin
-// local storage
+// local storage  jwt when signun and login

+## Bug
+- can view blogs by directly using url
+- password are not hashed in database.